Cecilia Suárez

-She has had popular and award-winning roles in works including Sex, Shame and Tears, Capadocia, Nos vemos, papá, and The House of Flowers.
+She has had roles in works including Sex, Shame and Tears, Capadocia, Nos vemos, papá, and The House of Flowers.
 She has been honored with three lifetime achievement awards; she was the first woman to receive Mexico's lifetime achievement award in cinema.
 She was also the first Spanish-speaking actress to be nominated for an Emmy.

+The Gardener on Netflix started April 11, 2025.
+Cecilia plays the role as mother of a hitman.
+6 episodes.